HackYourFuture/post-grad-ed/checklist.md

 7. Have you included a professional picture?

 People would like to get to know you!
 Showing a professional look means that you take yourself seriously, which means others will do as well.
 Note: if you don't have such a picture, it's best to don't include any picture.

+## Finding help

+Do you need help to get clear on any of these points?
+Let someone know!
+Your mentor, classmates and the HackYourFuture team are here to help you.
+Just post a message in [#postgraduationpack](https://hackyourfuture.slack.com/archives/C010LE1F9U7) and you'll receive help as soon as possible.

 ## Finished?